kesslern/gluecan/README.md

 ## SSL Warning

 GlueCan uses clipboard APIs which are only available when runnig in a sceure context (HTTPS or localhost).
-Outside of a secure context, some GlueCan functionality will not work, and there is currently no graceful fallback.
+Outside of a secure context, some GlueCan functionality will not work, and there is no graceful fallback.

 ## Development